dy/typographic-hotkeys/README.md

 * It's difficult to implement nice GUI with Autohotkey™.
 It only suggests simple basic components, which is not very suitable for application's cases.
 C/C++ will allow to implement any UI.
 * Any crossplatform idea is hacked at the root; C/C++ code will allow to think about migration.
-* Autohotkey swarms with bugs, which is difficult to catch and to understand.
+* Autohotkey scripts swarms with bugs, which is difficult to catch and to understand.
-* Very unusual syntax of autohotkey scripts (a mix of Pascal, JavaScript and VBasic‽) with a lot of oddities.
+* Very unusual syntax of autohotkey scripts (a mix of Pascal, JavaScript and VBasic‽) with a lot of oddities in behaviour.
 * No JSON support.
 * Difficult debugging of DllCalls and memory-related tasks.
 * Low flexibility & speed.

 I'm planning to replace typographic hotkeys with <a href="">**Web-developer's keyboard**</a> – a better native replacement written on C++.

+## License
+MIT

+## Credits
+Fake data generator was highly inspired by Faker PHP library, than was inspired by Faker Ruby gem, that was inired by Faker perl lib